This is an intro marketing guide on how to launch an app in China. Conquer the Chinese app market with your digital product.

 China is becoming the next target for businesses and startup founders.
 The challenge is how to enter the market and stay there.
 The mobile app and web app market is no different when it comes to breaking the invisible “Great Wall” of strong culture and Chinese perception of Western products.

 Therefore, here’s a guest post from one of the top app development companies in Europe – Wolfpack Digital.
-Take it as a starting point of your digital product’s journey towards the Chinese market and discover how to launch an app in China.
+Take it as a starting point of your digital product’s journey toward the Chinese market and discover how to launch an app in China.

 China is known for not playing by the world’s rules.
 The basic concept of freedom of choice and limitless access to the online world is something controlled by the government.